Cincinnati Black Musicians Have Made a Mark in American Music.

-Take a listen to your favorite Cincinnati Black musicians and some of Ohio’s finest talent in the music industry on YouTube.
-Cincinnati is a breeder of great music artists and performers that are known nationally and internationally.
-This playlist of the finest singing, songwriting and performing artists will become a new musical obsession.
+Take a listen to Cincinnati Black musicians and some of Ohio’s finest talent in the music industry on YouTube.
+Many great musicians and performers started careers in Cincinnati.
+With national and international fame, these artists credit Cincinnati as the place of production.
+This playlist of the finest singing, songwriting, and performing artists will become a new musical obsession.

 Bootsy Collins

-Collins appeared with Toots & the Maytals on the album True Love that won the Grammy Award for Best Reggae Album in 2005.
-In October 2010, he was awarded a Lifetime Achievement Award by Bass Player magazine at the Key Club in Los Angeles.
+Collins appeared with Toots & the Maytals on the album True Love, which won the Grammy Award for Best Reggae Album in 2005.
+In October 2010, Bass Player Magazine awarded him a Lifetime Achievement Award at the Key Club in Los Angeles.

 Hi-Tek